olegil/SqlBulkTools/README.md

 bulk.Setup<Book>(x => x.ForCollection(col))

 /* Setup is the main entry point.
-Because of the vast flexibility possible with SqlBulkTools, a fluent interface helps to guide you through setup procecss.
+Because of the vast flexibility possible with SqlBulkTools, a fluent interface helps to guide you through setup process.
 This design choice was made to make it easier for you to use SqlBulkTools.
 Options that are not relevant to a particular operation are not exposed.
 For example the MatchTargetOn method is not accessible from the BulkInsert method because it would not make sense. */